Search

 When I first encountered memory techniques and the Memory Palace, I couldn’t fathom how on earth I was supposed to see myself moving through a building I wasn’t in.

-And that’s a very good thing, because the strange explanations I was reading prompted me to solve this issue for myself.
-I got my head out of the books written by memory competitors and I went deep into the history of these techniques.
+And that’s a very good thing, because the strange explanations I was reading prompted me to solve this issue for myself through experimentation.

 And reading between the lines of texts like the Rhetorica ad Herrenium, I discovered that they weren’t really talking about visualizing their Memory Palaces.